 The Revolution Will Not Be Televised is a poem composed by Gil Scott-Heron for his 1970 album.
 Although Gil wrote the poem about half a century ago, it still resonates today.
 Maybe its resonance is not strongest in the literal sense (“televised”), but in the figurative one (its technological equal of today – social media).
-Let us analyze the role of technology, social media and the participatory nature of news-making today and how they affect democracy.
+We will also explore how the economic system affects the media we “consume.”
+This article lays out the limits of mainstream (and social) media to empower the broad masses of people to take part in a democratic society.
+In the last section, we will show how to take action today to make a change for the better.

 - Gil Scott-Heron’s poem “The Revolution Will Not Be Televised” from about 50 years ago has strong relevance to this day.